aldebaro/dsp-telecom-book-code/README.md

 # Python

-Most of our teaching and research is now conducted in Python.
-The printed version of the book emphasizes Matlab because it is more concise, but the equivalent Python code can be found online or obtained via AI / LLM.
-Hence, the focus is now Jupyter notebooks using Python, which are a very useful tool for efficient DSP learning.
+Most of our teaching and research activities are now conducted in Python.
+While the printed version of the book emphasizes MATLAB due to its conciseness, equivalent Python implementations are readily available online or can be generated with modern AI/LLM tools.
+Accordingly, the primary emphasis has shifted to Jupyter notebooks in Python, which provide an effective and interactive environment for learning digital signal processing (DSP).

 # Extra Python code